Hycial/HiArsenal/README.md

 # HiScript

-HiScript is a multi-game Cheat Script For Roblox
+HiScript is a Arsenal Cheat Script For Roblox

 ## How To Use